canonical/launchpad-manual/user/explanation/projects/project-announcements.rst

 -------------------

 Now that you've registered your project, you can pick and choose which parts of Launchpad you want to use.
-Let's take a look at the :ref:`bug tracker <bugs>`.
+Let's take a look at the :ref:`bug tracker <the-launchpad-bug-tracker>`.